Spantree/facetable/README.md

 facetable
 =========

-A faceting library, and or an expression of extreme furstration: http://www.urbandictionary.com/define.php?term=facetable.
+A faceting library, and or an expression of extreme frustration: http://www.urbandictionary.com/define.php?term=facetable.

 We haven't yet decided.